Geometric unification theory of the grand unification and gravitational interactions and new physics: Summary and Conclusions

-Because the standard model of strong, weak and electromagnetic interactions can be included in a unification interaction model of a big gauge group, thus people get the grand unified theory, and because the gravitational interaction related to the structures of spacetime, and the spacetime is the stage performing the laws of strong, weak and electromagnetic interactions, and gravitational interaction cannot be included into a unification interaction model of a larger gauge group.
+Because the standard model of strong, weak and electromagnetic interactions can be included in a unification interaction model of a big gauge group, thus people get the grand unified theory, and because the gravitational interaction is related to the structures of spacetime, and the spacetime is the stage performing the laws of strong, weak and electromagnetic interactions, gravitational interaction cannot be included into a unification interaction model of a larger gauge group.
 This is because the grand unification theory of gauge theories of strong, weak and electromagnetic interactions is based on principal bundle theory in differential geometry, and gravitational theory is based on the tangent vector bundle theory in differential geometry \cite{hou}, so people cannot unify the these four basic interactions in principal bundle theory in differential geometry theory, so for their unification, people have met great difficulties.

-In order to overcome these difficulties, people have to increase the dimensional number of spacetime etc to solve these problems, the most promising success theory is superstring theory, but in return to low four-dimensional case etc, superstring theory encounters the big difficulties \cite{bbs}, up to now, there is no way that, in the case of four dimensions, strong, weak, electromagnetic and gravitational interactions are unified as giant unification theory.
+In order to overcome these difficulties, people have to increase the dimensional number of spacetime etc to solve these problems, the most promising success theory is superstring theory, but in return to low four-dimensional case etc, superstring theory encounters the big difficulties \cite{bbs}, up to now, there is no way that, in the case of four dimensions, strong, weak, electromagnetic and gravitational interactions are unified as one unification description theory.

-This Letter, for the first time, discovers and gives the giant unified theory of strong, weak, electromagnetic and gravitational interactions by investigating the general fiber bundle theory ( in differential geometry theory ) of unifiedly describing both principal bundle theory and tangent bundle theory and by studying important laws in physics, e.g., relations between symmetry and QCP etc. Consequently, the research of this Letter is based on the rigorous scientific bases of mathematics and physics, therefore, people can essentially and really understand the four basic interaction laws of physics as well as the relations between them in terms of the research in this Letter, for their further development builds up the scientific solid foundation.
+This paper, for the first time, discovers and gives geometric unification theory of strong, weak, electromagnetic and gravitational interactions by investigating the general fiber bundle theory ( in differential geometry theory ) of unifiedly describing both principal bundle theory and tangent bundle theory and by studying important laws in physics, e.g., relations between symmetry and QCP etc. Consequently, the research of this paper is based on the rigorous scientific bases of mathematics and physics, therefore, people can essentially and really understand the four basic interaction laws of physics as well as the relations between them in terms of the research in this paper, for their further development builds up the scientific solid foundation.

+This paper also discovers the new Lagrangians in Eqs.(37), (38) and (40-44), their corresponding Euler-Lagrange equations by Eq.(34) and the new physical interaction law expressed by the equations and so on, i.e., gives the relevant new physics.